 Just recently we tried to find and prioritize those numbers that could be used to generate such a universe and that is when we found your work, Just Six Numbers: The Deep Forces That Shape The Universe (1999).

 Given your deep history and direct descendancy from Sir Isaac, our model of the universe sides with Leibniz whereby space and time become relational, not absolute or infinite.

 Would you advise us to continue this pursuit?
 Thank you.

-Within this website: As part of our effort to discern the top numbers of key importance within our little universe for the Big Board-little universe Project, we have begun to study the work of astrophysicist, cosmologist, Lord Martin Rees of Cambridge, particularly his book of the title, Just Six Numbers: The Deep Forces That Shape the Universe, 1999, Weidenfeld & Nicolson, London (173 pages)
+Part of our effort to discern the top numbers of key importance within our little universe for the Big Board-little universe Project, we’re studying Lord Martin Rees book, Just Six Numbers: The Deep Forces That Shape the Universe, 1999, Weidenfeld & Nicolson, London (173 pages)

 His six numbers give us some hope that our universe is based on well-ordered relationships and not from an original chaos:

 - N, the ratio of the strength of the electrical force to the gravitational force (reviewer, Peter Roberts, Visions.

 - Planck mass, formed from the fundamental constants, equals 2.18×10-8 kg.